 Also known as the Nissan Lafesta Highway Star

-The 2012 Nissan Lafesta is offered with a 2.0 Litre LF-V engine that is linked either a 5-speed EC-AT transmission for 2WD models or a 4-speed EC-AT transmission for 4WD models.
-Higher grades come with i-stop, a feature that automatically stops the engine when the vehicle is in idling mode.
+The 2012 Nissan Lafesta is offered with a 2.0 Litre LF-V engine that is linked to either a 5-speed EC-AT transmission for 2WD models or a 4-speed EC-AT transmission for 4WD models.
+Higher grades come with i-stop, a feature that automatically switches off the engine when the vehicle is in idling mode.

 2012 Nissan Lafesta Grades

 - Nissan Lafesta Highway Star J Package – This is the base grade that comes with 16-Inch steel rims, 2WD, CD/Radio player and Halogen Headlights

 - Nissan Lafesta Highway Star – This is the mid level grade that comes with 17-Inch alloy rims, 2WD/4WD, DVD/Radio Player, Xenon headlights, and fog lights